SatoryKono/bioactivity_data_acquisition/docs/pipelines/testitem-pubchem/09-testitem-pubchem-extraction.md

 The extraction process would use the existing components from the PubChem source module.

-- **Client:** The `PubChemClient` ([ref: repo:src/bioetl/sources/pubchem/client/client.py@refactoring_001]) would be responsible for making HTTP requests to the PubChem API.
+- **Client:** The `PubChemClient` (planned at `src/bioetl/clients/pubchem/client.py`) would be responsible for making HTTP requests to the PubChem API.
 It would handle timeouts, retries with backoff, and rate limiting as configured in the pipeline's YAML file.
 Log records would include fields such as `endpoint`, `attempt`, and `duration_ms`.
 - **Paginator:** A paginator, likely based on an offset/limit strategy, would be used to iterate through the PubChem search results.
 The paginator would handle the details of fetching pages of data until the end of the result set is reached.
 It would also respect rate limits and introduce pauses if necessary.
-- **Parser:** A parser ([ref: repo:src/bioetl/sources/pubchem/parser/parser.py@refactoring_001]) would be responsible for parsing the JSON response from the PubChem API.
+- **Parser:** A parser module (planned at `src/bioetl/clients/pubchem/parser.py`) would be responsible for parsing the JSON response from the PubChem API.
 It would extract the relevant fields for `testitem` data and raise errors if required fields are missing or invalid.

 The specific PubChem endpoint and query parameters for `testitem` data would need to be determined and implemented in the pipeline's extraction logic.